apache/datafusion/dev/release/README.md

 ## Prerequisite

 - Have upstream git repo `git@github.com:apache/arrow-datafusion.git` add as git remote `apache`.
-- Created a peronal access token in Github for changelog automation script.
+- Created a personal access token in GitHub for changelog automation script.
   - Github PAT should be created with `repo` access
 - Make sure your signing key is added to the following files in SVN:
   - https://dist.apache.org/repos/dist/dev/arrow/KEYS